wyeworks/blog/source/_posts/2012-04-20-rails-for-api-applications-rails-api-released.markdown

 ### How can I help?

-Go to the project url [https://github.com/spastorino/rails-api](https://github.com/spastorino/rails-api) and report issues, test it in real apps and provide bug fixes.
+Go to the project url [https://github.com/rails-api/rails-api](https://github.com/rails-api/rails-api) and report issues, test it in real apps and provide bug fixes.
 We have been measuring the plugin against some applications and we will post more about the results later.
 Meanwhile, if you can test it and share the improvements you found in your apps, would be awesome.
 To be able to add this functionality to core we need the plugin to show significant performance improvements for real API applications, so it's important to let us know about your results.

 <3 <3 <3 Find me at RailsConf.
 Tenderlove and I are giving out hugs for free!

-**Update #1**: Wycats who after working with us (South American rubyists) is known as wygatos (figure our why :P), is adhering to the campaign of giving hugs for free.
+**Update #1**: Wycats, after working with us is known as wygatos (go figure why :P), is also adhering to the campaign of giving hugs for free.